scottlafetra/ProjectHex/rules.md

 #Rules
-Version 0.0.3
+Version 0.1.0

 ##Setup

+1. Each player draws two card from the Mission Deck. *Players place their mission cards face up in front of them.
+This area is called the Dossier.*
+2. Players chose one or both of their cards to mulligan and place the mulliganed cards face down in a discard pile.
+3. The discard pile is then shuffled and put on the bottom of the Mission Deck.
+4. Each player draws as many mission cards as they mulliganed.
-For each player in turn order: Place 4 troops in an empty territory.
+5. For each player in turn order: Place 4 troops in an empty territory.

 ##General Rules